CommunityToolkit/Labs-Windows/labs/RivePlayer/samples/RivePlayer.Samples/RivePlayer.md

 ## Other Notes

-Currently, this runtime uses [SKSwapChainPanel](https://docs.microsoft.com/en-us/dotnet/api/skiasharp.views.uwp.skswapchainpanel?view=skiasharp-views-2.88) from SkiaSharp to do GPU rendering.
-While you may notice slower frame rates drawing Rives, we are actively working on improving the rendering performance.
+This runtime is built on SkiaSharp, which is still being optimized for all platforms.
+While you may notice slower frame rates drawing Rives, particularly on WinAppSdk, we are actively working to improve the rendering performance.